-Spiral arms are regions of enhanced stellar density in the disk, where the excess of the mass density over the background is only a few %, $\delta \rho \sim 0.1 \rho$.
-Accordingly, the local potential due to the arm is deeper than the background: $\delta \phi \sim 0.1 \phi_0$.
+Spiral arms are regions of enhanced stellar density in the disk, where the excess of the mass density over the background is only a few %, $\delta\rho \sim 0.1\rho$.
+Accordingly, the local potential due to the arm is deeper than the background: $\delta\phi \sim 0.1\phi_0$.
 Due to the deeper potential and galactic shock waves, the gas is compressed to lead to enhanced starformation.
 Spiral arms are, therefore, recognized as bright lanes of newly-born blue (OB type) stars in optical (B and V bands) photographs, as well as in H α emission.
-Arms are also traced by HI gas,
+Arms are also traced by HI gas, H2 (CO) gas, as well as in the radio continuum emission (magnetic fields and cosmic rays).

-Figure 4.22 The Hubble classification of galaxies.
+Figure 4.23: The Hubble classification of galaxies.